Cherreads

 Kael blinked.
 "Nothing."

-Archangel leaned forward, resting his forearms on the table.
-"Can't let a super soldier—especially a boy—run around my country after running from your president."
+"Can't let a super soldier—especially a kid—run loose in my country after running from your president."

 "You're the—?"